House of Commons Commission Act 2015

 Overview

-This bill amends the House of Commons (Administration) Act 1978, restructuring the House of Commons Commission.
-It changes the Commission's membership, adds a strategic function, and clarifies how the Commission and its members exercise their powers.
+This bill amends the House of Commons (Administration) Act 1978, altering the composition and functions of the House of Commons Commission.
+It increases the Commission's size, adds external members, and grants it a new strategic function in overseeing House services.

 Description